yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-Console.md

 <a name="basics"></a>
 ### Basics
-The console control provides a REPL like experience which can be used to replicate a Bash/PowerShell/Batch like experience.
+The console control provides a command-line, REPL: Read-Eval-Print-Loop, experience which can be used to replicate a Bash/PowerShell/Batch experience.